fabiconcept/word_asteroid_game/README.md

 - The game gets progressively harder as you shoot down more bubbles

 ### Credits
 This game was built using React.js and styled using CSS.
-The idea for the game was inspired by [ZType](https://zty.pe/). go check out their [Github Repo](https://github.com/johnBuffer/ZTyper).
+The idea for the game was inspired by [ZType](https://zty.pe/).
+Go check out their [Github Repo](https://github.com/johnBuffer/ZTyper).